BACKWASH VALVE SETTINGS

 To change the number of days between cycles, press both the down and the up arrows simultaneously, and hold them down until the letters “DO” (Day Override) show on the screen.
 Press the arrow buttons to adjust the frequency.
 Then push the reset button on the left to save your new setting.

 CLEANING THE ELECTRODE CHAMBERS

 Because these metal plates are electrically charged, electrolysis causes them to corrode over time.
 The cleaner the electrodes are, the better they will work.
-Periodically visually inspect the chambers, and plan on cleaning them the first of each month.
+Visually inspect the chambers routinely, and plan on cleaning them the first of each month.